-From our office in Stuart, Philip DeBerard, Injury Attorney, has obtained millions of dollars in compensation for victims of car crashes in locations throughout Florida, including Stuart, Port St. Lucie, Okeechobee, Palm Beach and Vero Beach.
+From our office in Stuart, Philip DeBerard, Injury Attorney, has obtained millions of dollars in compensation for victims of car crashes in locations throughout South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.

 To schedule a free consultation, call Philip DeBerard, Injury Attorney, today at our toll-free number or use our online contact form.
 We can put our legal team to work on your case right away.